Some posts contain compensated links. Please read this disclaimer for more info.

 Nearby, it is easy to explore the surrounding attractions on foot.
 You must try the small walk-up bakery in front of the hotel.
 And don’t just try it – it is not that simple.
 Once you try it, you won’t be able to forget it.
 Do yourself a favor and get the polonez cu nuca on your first day in the city.
 It is a pretzel-shaped Danish flavored with walnut, and it is to die for.

-Located in the heart of the city, Hotel Sarroglia offers comfortable rooms with modern furniture and soundproofed windows to avoid the noise in the busy city streets below.
+Located in the city’s heart, Hotel Sarroglia offers comfortable rooms with modern furniture and soundproofed windows to avoid the noise in the busy city streets below.

-As a guest, you can enjoy many luxurious amenities, including a rooftop jacuzzi with breathtaking city views, a scrumptious Italian restaurant with an outdoor terrace, and a lounge with an art gallery of works by renowned and new artists.
+As a guest, you can enjoy many luxurious amenities, including a rooftop jacuzzi with breathtaking city views, a delicious Italian restaurant with an outdoor terrace, and a lounge with an art gallery of works by renowned and new artists.
 You can rent bicycles at reception for a fun afternoon with the whole family.
-Also, this is kind of unique, as a guest, you are given a complimentary mobile phone on loan that comes with a SIM card so you can be automatically and conveniently connected within the city.
+Also, this is kind of unique.
+As a guest, you are given a complimentary mobile phone on loan that comes with a SIM card to be automatically and conveniently connected within the city.

-Also, some of the rooms have a fully equipped kitchen and a living room with a pull-out bed.
-The hotel also offers a few on-site restaurants, including a French cuisine restaurant with a beautiful view of the nearby Parliament building and a Romanian restaurant inside the brewery on the ground floor featuring delicious traditional food.
+Some of the rooms have a fully equipped kitchen and a living room with a pull-out bed.
+The hotel also offers a few on-site restaurants, including a French cuisine restaurant with a beautiful view of the nearby Parliament building and a Romanian restaurant inside the ground floor’s brewery featuring delicious traditional food.

 Athenee Palace Hilton Bucharest